geb/geb-seconf-2012-slides/README.md

 This repository contains the build for the slide deck used for this talk.

 The slides are HTML and JavaScript.
-You can download a pre-built HTML version from «».
+You can download a pre-built zip from [here](https://github.com/downloads/geb/geb-seconf-2012-slides/geb-seconf-20120-slides.zip).

 ## How to build the slides